 Address: Gabelsbergerstraße 35, 80333 München, Germany

-The Egyptian Museum Munich is an archaeological museum located in Munich, Germany.
-More precisely, it is situated in Gabelsbergerstraße 35, 80333 München, Germany.
-It is also known as Staattliches Museum Agyuptischer Kunst, which is translated to English literarily means State Museum of Egyptian Art.
+The Egyptian Museum Munich is an archaeological museum located, and it is also known as Staattliches Museum Agyuptischer Kunst, which translated to English literarily means State Museum of Egyptian Art.

-The museum’s focus is to display Bavaria state’s collection of ancient Egyptian arts in exhibits of pre-dynastic and dynastic eras.
-Some of these ancient Egyptian artifacts come in the form of statues, sculptures, jewelry, amulets, cult articles, stone tablets with hieroglyphics, glassware, papyri, textiles, mummies, household goods, etc.
+The museum displays Bavaria state’s collection of ancient Egyptian art in exhibits of pre-dynastic and dynastic eras.
+Some of these ancient Egyptian artifacts come in statues, sculptures, jewelry, amulets, cult articles, stone tablets with hieroglyphics, glassware, papyri, textiles, mummies, household goods, etc.

 In the museum’s permanent exhibition are about eight thousand items.
-There are the famous statues of pharaoh Nyuserre Ini as a youth and as an older man, standing tall.
-There equally are false doors of the chamber of Menes on display.
+There are the famous statues of pharaoh Nyuserre Ini as a youth and an older man standing tall.
+False doors in the chamber of Menes are also on display.

-The following pharaohs also are represented in statues exhibited in the museum: Amenemhat II, Ramses II, Thutmose III, and Akhenaten, the sarcophagus lid of queen Sitdjehuti, the sphinx of Sesostris III, etc. Nubian Queen Amanishakheto’s precious jewelry is also on display in the museum, and also a lion tile originating from the Ishtar Gate of Babylon stands on the museum’s wall.
+The following pharaohs are also represented in statues exhibited in the museum: Amenemhat II, Ramses II, Thutmose III, and Akhenaten, the sarcophagus lid of Queen Sitdjehuti, the sphinx of Sesostris III, etc. Nubian Queen Amanishakheto’s precious jewelry is also on display in the museum, and a lion tile originating from the Ishtar Gate of Babylon stands on the museum’s wall.

-The museum, for many years, was located in the Munich Residenz but was moved in 2013 to be integrated among the museums in Kunstareal.
+For many years, the museum was located in the Munich Residenz but was moved in 2013 to be integrated among the museums in Kunstareal.